Don’t Believe the Hype?

 Take control of a grotesque alien parasite.

-The HyperParasite to be exact, who embodies yet despises the human race because why not.
+The HyperParasite to be exact, an entity that embodies yet despises the human race because why not.
 I mean, if you hate something that much why not attempt to destroy its very existence by becoming it.
 The concept is a pure mix of the best bits from Invasion of the Body Snatchers set against a dark dystopian backdrop with more ’80s neon glow than the latest series of Stranger Things.

 Starting each run is quick and painless.